 - 2.1 The revenue position for 2020/21 is challenging with additional pressure for the Council both operationally and financially as a result of the COVID-19 pandemic.
-This has impacted both as a result of incurring additional expenditure but also from a loss of income. - 2.2 From March 2020, Welsh Government (WG) has provided financial support to cover additional expenditure incurred via the Local Authority Emergency Hardship Grant.
-For the period March to Sept 2020 the Council will receive over £6m.
+This has impacted both as a result of incurring additional expenditure but also from a loss of income. - 2.2 Since March 2020, Welsh Government (WG) has provided financial support to cover additional expenditure incurred via the Local Authority Emergency Hardship Grant.
+For the period March to October 2020 the Council will receive over £7m.
 The table below shows the value of the grant claimed to date, the value of items that WG have advised are ineligible for the grant, the value of items that are awaiting confirmation from WG and also actual grant received.
 Funding in some form will continue during this financial year, however, the basis on which funding will be released may change over the months as circumstances change.

 Month Grant Claimed £000 Items Disallowed £000 50% Paid £000 Grant Due £000 On Hold £000 Grant Received to Date £000

 March 108 0 -27 81 0 81

 April 1,349 -110 0 1,239 0 1,239

 May 2,003 -491 -268 1,244 0 1,244

 June 1,496 -20 -62 1,414 0 1,414

 July 1,271 0 0 1,271 0 1,271

 Aug 427 -4 0 423 0 423

-Sept 542 0 0 542 -17 525
+Sept 542 -2 0 540 0 540

-Total 7,196 -625 -357 6,214 -17 6,197
+Oct 1,126 -2 0 1,124 -2 1,122

+Total 8,322 -629 -357 7,336 -2 7,334

 - 2.3 The main area of expenditure which has been disallowed relates to the additional 10% payment made to frontline staff in Social Service, both internally and to external providers and in Neighbourhood Services to acknowledge the risk they have been undertaking during the pandemic.
 This expenditure was disallowed by WG as it was a local decision and WG are providing funding for areas which are consistent across all authorities.
 A claim for the 10% payment to staff was therefore not included in the June, July or August claim to WG and is not included in the table above.
 They have also rejected any claims that relate to the Housing Revenue Account, again on the basis of consistency, as not all authorities have housing stock.
 WG has provided 50% funding for IT related expenditure up to the end of June and the figures in the above table relate to both revenue and capital costs.
-From 1st July, no further claims can be made for IT related expenditure and 100% of the costs have to be met by the Council. - 2.4 In addition, WG are also providing grant support to cover the loss of income and £958k has been received for the first quarter of the year.
-A claim for lost income relating to quarter 2 is to be submitted by mid November.
+From 1st July, no further claims can be made for IT related expenditure and 100% of the costs have to be met by the Council. - 2.4 In addition, WG are also providing grant support to cover the loss of income and £2.02m has been received for the first 2 quarters of the year.
 WG have now provided further clarity as to what income will not be eligible.
 They consider that the reduction of income relating to Planning Fees, Building Control Fees, Land Charges, Registrars and Licensing are delays in income rather than a loss therefore grant funding will not be provided and the situation will be reviewed during February 2021.
 However 50% of the Licensing and Registrars lost income claim was paid for quarter 1.
-The income losses going forward may improve depending on whether lockdown eases, however, there may still be restrictions on some services operating and thus generation income. - 2.5 The Council has also received other specific grant funding from WG to cover additional costs relating to COVID-19 as shown in the table below.
+The income losses going forward are again uncertain due to the new lockdown restriction however claims will be made to WG as appropriate. - The Council has also received other specific grant funding from WG to cover additional costs relating to COVID-19 as shown in the table below.